The team behind the Reflex film camera took to Kickstarter today with troubling news of further setbacks and an uncertain future for the project.

 So what’s next for Reflex?
 First and foremost on the agenda will be the need to find a new EE team to pick up where the last team left off.
 The Reflex team remains determined to push past the setback and HR/project management problems aside for a moment, they do have a working (and tested) 40mm lens ready for launch, a “Mk II” camera slowly being pieced together, the updated shutter they promised and a raft of other updates and news waiting in the pipeline.

 “…the 40mm lens is tested and ready, and waiting to start generating income.
 However, we want to show a working Reflex camera as part of the launch campaign, so in the weeks to come we will focus on finishing what we started for PhotoPlus.
 This way we can showcase a working and production ready camera.
-When we get to this stage we will start putting out the before-mentioned test samples and contact those who want to be involved in the testing.”

 There’s no word on the ReflexLab, “Lens-Based Scanner”, “Field Notes and Metadata” app mentioned in Kickstarter update #13 but from the perspective of this industry observer, I’m confident that the team will persevere and at the very least will produce a camera, as was their original goal.